Revess/expressive-music-performance-polyphonic/README.md

 # expressive-music-performance-monophonic

-##make_input.py   make the input files(spectrogram and midi.csv file) for NN.
+make_input.py : Make the input files(spectrogram and midi.csv file) for NN.
+It needs monoral wav file and corresponding midi file.

-                it needs monoral wav file and corresponding midi file NN.py           Multi Layer Preceptron NN model.
+NN.py : Multi Layer Preceptron NN model.
+It needs input file.

-                it needs input file
-cal.py          calculate the accuracy of some result
+cal.py : calculate the accuracy of some result